Close

 Universal considerations

 2. Voice – stay hydrated and refrain from overusing your voice leading up to the presentation.
-Consider drinking hot tea with honey to soothe your throat.

-3. Tone – relatable/emotional/authentic/lively
+3. Tone – relatable/authentic/lively

 5. Including and managing interactivity